akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

  * When wanting to change some specific default settings for a set of streams (FIXME we should phase this out)
  * When all streams materialized in an actor should be tied to the Actor lifecycle and stop if the Actor stops or crashes

-An important aspect of working with streams and actors is understanding an `Materializer`'s life-cycle.
+An important aspect of working with streams and actors is understanding a `Materializer`'s life-cycle.
 The materializer is bound to the lifecycle of the `ActorRefFactory` it is created from, which in practice will be either an `ActorSystem` or `ActorContext` (when the materializer is created within an `Actor`).